Summary

 • Have no prior history of allergic reaction to any FVIII product

-• Have no measurable inhibitor against Factor VIII as assessed by the central laboratory and have no prior history of inhibitors to FVIII protein
+• Have no measurable inhibitor against FVIII as assessed by the central laboratory and have no prior history of inhibitors to FVIII protein and no clinical signs or symptoms of decreased response to FVIII administration

 • Agree to use reliable barrier contraception